Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: The 2DPP Problem

-For a {\em sparse matrix} $\Ab$, one can omit the multiplications, rotations, and additions in Eq.~\ref{eq:diag-decomp} of the Halevi-Shoup scheme, if the corresponding diagonals are {\em empty}.
-Figure~\ref{fig:diags} shows a $7 \times 7$ toy sparse matrix with $\tau = 11$ nonzeros~(filled squares), and with $2$ non-empty diagonals.
-In the figure, the diagonals $\db_0$, $\db_2$ and $\db_5$ are highlighted; the main diagonal $\db_0$ is {\em full}, i.e., all the entries are nonzeros, $\db_2$ is {\em non-empty} with 4 nonzeros, and $\db_5$ is {\em empty} having no nonzeros similar to $\db_1$, $\db_3$, $\db_4$ and $\db_6$.
+For a {\em sparse matrix} $\Ab$, one can omit the multiplications, rotations, and additions in Eq.~\ref{eq:diag-decomp} of the Halevi-Shoup scheme if the corresponding diagonals are {\em empty}.
+Fig.~\ref{fig:diags} shows a $7 \times 7$ matrix with $\tau = 11$ nonzeros~(filled squares), and with $2$ non-empty diagonals.
+In the figure, the main diagonal $\db_0$ is {\em full}, i.e., its entries are nonzeros, $\db_2$ is {\em non-empty} with 4 nonzeros, and $\db_5$ is {\em empty} with all 0s similar to $\db_1$, $\db_3$, $\db_4$ and $\db_6$.

-When $\Ab$'s nonzero pattern is circulant, in the context of Halevi-Shoup-based encrypted matrix-vector multiplication, each integer $c \in {\cal C}_{\Ab}$ maps to a non-empty diagonal $\db_{c}$.
-That is all the non-empty diagonals that yield rotation and multiplication operations are perfectly packed to full cyclic diagonals.
+When $\Ab$'s nonzero pattern is circulant, each integer $c \in {\cal C}_{\Ab}$ maps to a non-empty diagonal $\db_{c}$.
 When $|{\cal C}_\Ab|$ is small compared to $n$, Eq.~\ref{eq:diag-decomp}, designed for dense matrices, is extremely inefficient since an empty $\db_k$ will not have an impact on the final result.
-In fact, this is not only true for circulant matrices but all matrices $\Ab$ with a small $\operatorname{cbs}(\Ab) \ll n$.
-To avoid such inefficiencies, \eqref{eq:diag-decomp} must be rewritten; defining $\mathcal{D}_\Ab$ as the set of indices of the nonempty diagonals of $\Ab$
+In fact, this is not only true for circulant matrices but for all matrices $\Ab$ with a small $\operatorname{cbs}(\Ab) \ll n$.
+To avoid such inefficiencies, \eqref{eq:diag-decomp} must be rewritten as

-The {\em bandsize} and {\em circular bandsize} are originally defined for (undirected) graphs and hence, usually the matrices in the literature, including the circulants, are symmetric.
-However, in general for {\tt SpMV}, we do not have that restriction.
+The {\em bandsize} and {\em circular bandsize} are defined for (undirected) graphs; hence, the literature focuses on symmetric matrices.
+However, in general for {SpMV}, we do not have that restriction.
 Furthermore, the rows and columns of the matrix can be permuted via different permutations.
 In this work, we focus on the following problem: